 Additionally, McHugh would often take these boys on unsupervised trips out of the county.
 Concerned, the other priest took it upon himself to contact the parents of the children in an attempt to alert them of McHugh’s behavior.

-In 1996 the Diocese removed McHugh from active ministry due to an accusation that McHugh molested a 9-year-old boy while taking the child to and from basketball games.
-According to the victim, the abuse occurred between the years of 1994 and 1996 while McHugh served as a priest at St. Thomas More in Manalapan.
+In 1996, the Diocese removed McHugh from active ministry due to an accusation that McHugh molested a 9-year-old boy while taking the child to and from basketball games.
+According to the victim, the abuse occurred between the years 1994 and 1996 while McHugh served as a priest at St. Thomas More in Manalapan, New Jersey.

-When confronted about why nothing was done in response to the original letter from another priest, the Diocese of Trenton told reporters they did not respond to the prior letter as it did not list specific instances of concern along with none of the boys coming forward with a formal complaint of McHugh’s behavior, but said it sent McHugh to six months of psychiatric treatment at St. John Vianney Center, a notorious treatment facility for pedophile priests, in response to the letter.
+According to media reports, when confronted about why nothing was done in response to the original letter from another priest, the Diocese of Trenton told reporters they did not respond to the prior letter as it did not list specific instances of concern along with none of the boys coming forward with a formal complaint of McHugh’s behavior but said it sent McHugh to six months of psychiatric treatment at St. John Vianney Center, a notorious treatment facility for pedophile priests, in response to the letter.

 In 2006, McHugh was criminally charged for the 1996 abuse.
 Under a plea deal meant to spare the victim and his family the publicity of a criminal trial, McHugh pled guilty to endangering the welfare of a child and the sexual abuse charge was dropped.
 McHugh was sentenced to five years of probation.
 McHugh was also required to register with the state as a sex offender under Megan’s Law.

-McHugh’s name appears on the Diocese of Trenton’s February 2019 list of accused priests, though the Diocese has not provided any information about the allegations that led to his inclusion on the list, except to say there were “multiple.”
+Joseph McHugh is listed on the Diocese of Trenton’s February 2019 list of accused priests, though the Diocese has not provided any information about the allegations that led to his inclusion on the list, except to say there were “multiple”.